sbt/website/src/sphinx/Howto/logging.md

 >
 > logLevel in compile := Level.Debug

-The amount of logging is controlled by the logLevel setting, which takes values from the Level enumeration.
-Valid values are Error, Warn, Info, and Debug in order of increasing verbosity.
+The amount of logging is controlled by the `logLevel` setting, which takes values from the `Level` enumeration.
+Valid values are `Error`, `Warn`, `Info`, and `Debug` in order of increasing verbosity.
 The logging level may be configured globally, as described in the previous section, or it may be applied to a specific project, configuration, or task.
-For example, to change the logging level for compilation to only show warnings and
+For example, to change the logging level for compilation to only show warnings and errors:
-errors:

 ``` {.sourceCode .console}
 > set logLevel in compile := Level.Warn